 BUSINESS RESPONSIBILITY REPORT

-In terms of the requirements of Regulation 34(2)(f) of the SEBI Listing Regulations 2015 a report on Business Responsibility Report as stipulated under Regulation 34(2)(f) of theSEBI Listing Regulations forms part of this Annual Report in the format prescribed by SEBIand is annexed herewith as Annexure - H.
+In terms of the requirements of Regulation 34(2)(f) of the SEBI Listing Regulations areport on Business Responsibility Report as stipulated under Regulation 34(2)(f) of theSEBI Listing Regulations forms part of this Annual Report in the format prescribed by SEBIand is annexed herewith as Annexure - H.